 Fire Suppression/Emergency Medicine/Technical Rescue/Hazardous Materials

 All pumper fire apparatus (Engine Companies) are equipped with a minimum of 750 gallons of on-board water and more than enough supply fire hose to reach any fire hydrant located within the city limits.
-Fire attack lines are specifically calculated to flow enough water to allow firefighters the ability to feel confident in their decision to be aggressive with their tactics.
-This ability to deliver higher water flows along with our closely coordinated ventilation skills allows our crews to safely search active fire buildings allowing any victims the greatest opportunity for survival.
+Fire attack lines are calculated to flow enough water to allow firefighters the ability to feel confident in their decision to be aggressive with their tactics.
+This ability to deliver higher water flows along with our closely coordinated ventilation skills allows our crews to safely search active fire buildings allowing any victims the most significant opportunity for survival.

 All of our patient information is confidential and protected by law under the “Health Insurance Portability and Accountability Act” of 1996.

 Winter Park firefighters are trained and equipped to deal with most of the more common responses such as gasoline spills and leaks involving natural and liquefied petroleum (LP) gasses.
-For any releases of large quantities of hazardous materials such as from a truck or railcar or which involve more complex chemicals, the city maintains a cooperative agreement with the City of Orlando Fire Department who will respond their team and work with us to resolve the matter.
+For any releases of large quantities of hazardous materials such as from a truck or railcar or which involve more complex chemicals, the city maintains a cooperative agreement with the City of Orlando Fire Department, who will respond to their team and work with us to resolve the matter.